MarcDonald/twitch-spotify-request-bot/README.md

   set the `BOT_USERNAME` field to the name of the account you wish to use (must be the same account you generate the OAuth token for)

 4. Run `bash ./build.sh`.
-This will automatically compile from source using `npm` and then build OS-native binaries using `pkg`
+This will automatically compile from source using `yarn` and then build OS-native binaries using `pkg`
 5. Run the freshly compiled binary for your OS in `./dist`.
 6. Open the authorization link and give the app the required permissions